agda/agda/doc/user-manual/language/module-system.lagda.rst

   Sort.sort   : (A : Set)(_≤_ : A → A → Bool) →
                  List A → List A

 For function definitions, explicit module parameter become explicit arguments to the abstracted function, and implicit parameters become implicit arguments.
 For constructors, however, the parameters are always implicit arguments.
 This is a consequence of the fact that module parameters are turned into datatype parameters, and the datatype parameters are implicit arguments to the constructors.
-It also happens to be the reasonable thing to do.

 .. _module-application: